aljazsim/dev-environment/Templates/NPM package/Readme.md

 ![Run unit tests coverage](./doc/run-unit-tests-coverage.png)

-When done open it in your default browser.
+When done open it in your default browser so you can investigate your code coverage further.

 ![Run unit tests coverage in browser](./doc/run-unit-tests-coverage-browser.png)